vlime/vlime/README.md

 Why?
 ====

-* There were barely no choice besides SLIMV.
+* There was no choice other than SLIMV.
 * SLIMV was written in Python on the Vim side, but I think a Lisp-and-Vimscript implementation would be awesome.
 * Vim 8 has these nice `channel` APIs, why not try them out?